MICHAEL GOODLIFFE: WARTIME SHAKESPEAREAN ACTOR AND PRODUCER

 Henry VIII and his Six Wives 1972, as Sir Thomas More, with Keith Michell.
 Goodliffe's make up for this role was particularly good as one can see by comparing the freeze frame with the portrait of More by Holbein.

 Sam, 1973, Granada Television with Harry Markham.
 Separate photo shows him with a belt used to punish his grandson, Sam.
 John Finch, who devised the "Sam" series now has his own web site.
-This has links to another site where videos and DVDs of all 39 episodes of the series can be bought.
+DVDs of all 39 episodes of the series can be bought also be bought online.
 The most interesting episodes are the early ones and they include some of Goodliffe's best and most memorable acting.

 Hitler: the last 10 days, 1973, in a very brief appearance as General Helmuth Weidling.
 Title role played by Alec Guinness.